technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/Before the HOL - SAP plus extend and innovate with Data and AI.md

     ![A portion of the SAP Cloud Appliance Library site displays with the Log On button highlighted.](media/sapcal_logon_button.png "SAP Cloud Appliance Library Log On")

-3. Either register for a new account, or log in with your existing credentials.
+3. Either register for a new account or log in with your existing credentials.

 4. On the SAP Cloud Appliance Library **Appliance Templates** screen, search for and locate the **SAP S/4HANA 2021, Fully-Activated Appliance** item, and select the **Create Appliance** button in the search results.